 Billy Vunipola: Talk about England’s World Cup preparations, not my views on homosexuality

-The 26-year-old caused a storm by posting "man was made for woman to pro create that was the goal no?" on his Instagram account back in April in support of Australia full-back Israel Folau's homophobic views.
+The 26-year-old caused a storm by posting "man was made for woman to pro create that was the goal no?" on his Instagram account back in April, in defence of Australia full-back Israel Folau's anti-LGBT social media post.

 The post, which resulted in a reprimand by the Rugby Football Union, remains visible but its contents are not up for debate for England's No 8.